Rokiis1/roadmap/test_managment/2_level/2_level_test_managment.md

 ![In Scope vs Out of Scope](assets/images/in-out-scope.png)

 **In scope** refers to the parts of the system that will be tested.
 These are the features, components, or behaviors that are considered important for the current testing effort.
-They are selected based on project goals, requirements and risk.
+They are selected using the criteria defined in the scope decision typically business criticality, regulatory needs, new or modified functionality and historical defect patterns.
 By defining what is in scope, the team ensures that critical functionality is properly validated.

 **Out of scope** refers to the parts of the system that will not be tested in the current testing cycle.
 These may include features that are not yet implemented, areas with low priority, or aspects that are handled by other types of testing or different teams.
+When an area is out of scope, the test plan should note which team or testing type will cover it, or explicitly state that it is not covered at all.
 Defining what is out of scope prevents unnecessary effort and avoids confusion about responsibilities.

 The purpose of distinguishing between in scope and out of scope is to create clear expectations.
 It helps stakeholders understand what has been tested and what has not, reducing misunderstandings and unrealistic assumptions about software quality.

-Without this separation, testing may expand beyond its intended boundaries, leading to wasted effort or missed priorities.
+This separation also **prevents scope** (creep the unplanned expansion of testing beyond agreed boundaries, which strains resources and delays delivery), testing may expand beyond its intended boundaries, leading to wasted effort or missed priorities.
 A clear definition of in scope and out of scope ensures that testing remains focused, efficient and aligned with project objectives.

 ## Test Objectives